Tax alert

 How will these changes impact the way your donations are taxed?

-Several high-income taxpayers include charitable giving in their year-end tax planning; however, unintended AMT consequences may arise under the proposed rules.
+Some high-income taxpayers include charitable giving in their year-end tax planning; however, unintended AMT consequences may arise under the proposed rules.
 As a result, donors need to carefully consider the amount and timing of their donations.

 Let’s consider a couple of scenarios to illustrate how these changes will impact the way your donations are taxed starting in 2024.
-These scenarios consider only the federal tax calculation and do not consider any provincial tax that may apply.

 Click below to read about two different scenarios.